Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.11.24 (BR)
+- New buttons on the Ship-selection screen to select or deselect all ships.
+  - If you have 5 stacks or so and want to send a single ship you had to click 5 different |< buttons

 2023.11.24 (Xilmi)
 - Missile-boats controlled by the AI no longer retreat when their missiles are still flying and are about to kill at least one enemy-unit.